Distill Gold from Massive Ores: Bi-level Data Pruning towards Efficient Dataset Distillation: More Visualizations

-We also show data samples of various datasets at different utility levels.
-Similarly, we stratify the datasets into 10 layers according to the loss indicators and visualize some samples in the layer with the smallest or largest utility in Fig.~\ref{fig:example-various-datasets}.
-A similar conclusion can be drawn that the samples with small utility are noisy and those with large utility are easier cases, including the large-scale datasets (ImageNet and Kinetics-400).
-And the digit datasets (MNIST, SVHN) show significantly more \textit{diversity vanishing} than the rest realistic datasets.
+The digit datasets (MNIST, SVHN) show significantly more \textit{diversity vanishing} than the rest of the realistic datasets.
 Moreover, the diversity vanishing issue is mild for large-scale datasets such as ImageNet since the intra-class discrepancy is large such that any subset is diversified enough.

-To extend our discussion on the data diversity (Sec.~4.4 in the main paper), we give some more examples to compare the diversity for data strata with different loss values in Fig.~\ref{fig:example-diversity-mnist} on MNIST.
+To extend our discussion on the data diversity (Sec.~5.4 in the main paper), we give some more examples to compare the diversity for data strata with different loss values in Fig.~\ref{fig:example-diversity-mnist} on MNIST.
 The groups with large loss values are mainly corner cases.
 Furthermore, as the loss value decreases (S7 or S10), the diversity significantly drops as shown in Fig.~\ref{fig:example-diversity-mnist} (c, d, g, h).